mansigupta101/esg-data-pipeline/README.md

 # ESG Emissions Data Pipeline & Quality Framework

-A compact ETL pipeline that ingests emissions/GDP data, runs automated QA/QC, computes portfolio-level ESG KPIs, and serves them through an interactive dashboard — built as a scoped demo of the kind of data value chain used in bank ESG/risk reporting functions.
+A compact ETL pipeline that ingests emissions/GDP data, runs automated QA/QC, computes portfolio-level ESG KPIs, and serves them through an interactive dashboard.
+Built as a scoped demo of a data value chain used in portfolio risk exposure reporting functions.

 ## Data sources